 Emotional Support Animal (ESA) is an international term and is not legally classified under Irish Law.
 Currently most Irish third level colleges including Trinity do not allow Emotional Support Animals on campus.

-Students seeking to bring their service dogs to Trinity premises must register with the Disability Service and provide evidence that their dog is a trained and certified service animal.
+Students seeking to bring their service dogs to Trinity premises must apply for reasonable accommodation with the Disability Service and provide evidence that their dog is a trained and certified service animal.